Simeonone/guessing-game/README.md

 # Guessing Game
 This is a website where a user chooses any number between 1 and 12, then clicks on next where there will be 12 cards randomly shuffled.
+It uses the JavaScript's DOM functionality, and random number generation for shuffling the cards.

 ![Input Details](https://user-images.githubusercontent.com/49209736/208256555-d7763da6-6bf8-429a-b8c5-55e6f1034595.PNG)